Zuehlke/springboot-sec-tutor/README.md

 ### REST Authentication Login (Cookie Session-ID)
 This is recommended when you use spring boot as a backend service only.
 An example implementation can be found in the [rest-auth](https://github.com/Zuehlke/springboot-sec-tutor/tree/rest-auth) branch.
 It requires some caution when implementing it.
-Meaning CSRF prevention may have to be dealt by yourself.
+Meaning CSRF prevention may have to be dealt with by yourself.

 #### CSRF prevention
 There are more than one strategy that you can choose from to prevent CSRF (see [https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)_Prevention_Cheat_Sheet]).
 Spring uses the "Synchronizer Token" per default.
 This is also used in the Formlogin above.
 But since we can't render the Token with spring into a form we must find another way to prevent CSRF attacks.